4d/4d-for-ios/docs/Multi-critera-search.md

 **OBJECTIVES**

-* Activate the multi-criteria search in your own templates
+Activate the multi-criteria search in your own templates.

 </div>

 This feature is activated by default in all 4D for iOS-generated templates.

 ## Template svg file

-* To activate this feature in your own templates, you need to modify the following lines in your template.svg file from:
+To activate this feature in your own templates, you need to modify the following lines in your template.svg file from:

 ```
 <rect id="search" class="droppable field optional" x="14" y="0" width="238" height="30" stroke-dasharray="5,2" ios:type="0,1,2,4,8,9,11,25,35" ios:bind="searchableField"/>